clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

     // Builds and connects to the database DbConnection? conn = null;
     conn = ConnectToDB();
-    // Registers callbacks for reducers
+    // Registers to run in response to database events.
     RegisterCallbacks(conn);
     // Declare a threadsafe cancel token to cancel the process loop var cancellationTokenSource = new CancellationTokenSource();